The averaging of non-local Hamiltonian structures in Whitham's method: Some general properties of the non-local brackets.

-Certainly this can be only for special Hamiltonian functions in general case so all the considerations here appeal as a rule for the "integrable systems" like KdV, NS, etc. where we have a lot of such functionals.
+Certainly, this situation can arise in general only for special Hamiltonian functions, so all the considerations here appeal as a rule to the ``integrable systems'' like KdV, NS, etc., where we have a lot of such functionals.

-We now formulate some general theorem about the non-local part of the bracket (\ref{canform}).
+Let us now formulate some general theorem about the non-local part of the bracket (\ref{canform}).